sunlx9876/DRS-VINS/README.md

 If you describe or publish results from this repository, you should cite both:

-- the DRS-VINS paper or manuscript corresponding to your method
+- the DRS-VINS paper or manuscript
 - the original VINS-Fusion / VINS-Mono work that this implementation builds on